 The following are inspection guidelines as outlined in ASME B30.5 (mobile and locomotive cranes) and OSHA 1926.1412 (Subpart CC Cranes & Derricks)

-Regular Inspection: Inspection procedures for cranes in regular service are broken down into two classifications based on the intervals at which inspection should be performed.
+Inspection procedures for mobile cranes in regular service are broken down into two classifications based on the intervals at which inspection should be performed.

-Annual Comprehensive Inspection: At least every 12 months, equipment must be inspected by a qualified person in accordance with the previous sections (daily and frequent).
+At least every 12 months, mobile cranes must be inspected by a qualified person in accordance with the previous sections.
 Disassembly is required, as necessary, to complete the inspection.
 In addition, the equipment must be inspected for all of the following:

 - Equipment structure (including boom and, if equipped, jib)